CEREMONIES AND OBSERVANCES

 The Board of Education directs the Litchfield Public Schools administration to provide an opportunity during morning opening exercises for all students to say the Pledge of Allegiance each school day.
 Participation in the recitation of the Pledge is voluntary.

-If a student or an adult has made the decision not to recite the Pledge, he/she may choose to remain silent; however, everyone must be courteous and respectful of the beliefs of others.
+If a student or an adult has made the decision not to recite the Pledge, he/she may choose to remain silent.
+Each and everyone must be courteous and respectful of the beliefs of others.

 United States Flag

 The Flag of the United States of America shall be displayed on the grounds of each school and at other appropriate places during all school session, weather permitting, and on the inside of the schoolhouse.
 The Flag shall be raised before the opening of school and taken down at its close every day unless illuminated.

 The United States Flag shall be displayed in each classroom each day school is in session.